martinm43/stroman/README.md

 **Linux:**  `make`

+(mlb_data.sqlite must be in the same folder as the executable)

 ## <u>To Do</u>

 Improve model; figure out how to import data from MLB stats api; complete this section